 Another JetBase creation, this health monitoring app was made to help doctors keep a closer eye on their patients’ health.
 While a strict NDA covers many intriguing details, we can discuss using real-time data streaming to sync up information from patients’ devices.
 This helps doctors understand the behavior and habits of their patients and give them more precise health advice.

 Another important aspect lay in refining the UI/UX design, as the solution focused on non-tech people.
-We focused on making the app easy to understand so that patients of all ages could use it with ease.
+We focused on making the app development for healthcare easy to understand so that patients of all ages could use it with ease.
 Accessibility was the key guideline, and we delivered on that task.

 MyFitnessPal